Belichick passes Halas, Patriots beat Jets 22-17

 New York made it closer on Wilson’s 9-yard touchdown pass to Conklin with 1:51 left, but New England recovered the onside kick and Jones took three kneeldowns to run out the clock.

+“We needed it,” McCourty said.
+“It’s tough — you go out there at home and you get booed and you don’t really show up in any phase of the game.
+It was ugly for us.
+Chicago whupped us.
+We had to fast forward.”

-Trailing 10-6 coming out of halftime, the Patriots marched down the field with an efficient drive keyed by Rhamondre Stevenson’s 35-yard run.
-On fourth-and-1 from the 5, Belichick went for it — and Jones found Meyers in the end zone for a go-ahead touchdown.
+Trailing 10-6 coming out of halftime, the Patriots marched down the field.
+On fourth-and-1 from the 5, Belichick went for it — and Jones found Meyers for a go-ahead touchdown.

+“Very important as far as momentum and helping the defense,” Meyers said.
+“They pretty much played great all day.
+We just had to give them a little something — a little spark.”

-After Greg Zuerlein was wide left on a potential tying 45-yarder early in the third, Folk — who spent seven seasons with the Jets — made kicks of 49, 45 and 52 yards to make it 22-10 early in the fourth.
+After Greg Zuerlein was wide left on a potential tying 45-yarder early in the third, Folk made kicks of 49, 45 and 52 yards to make it 22-10 early in the fourth.

-Helped by an unnecessary roughness call on Jabrill Peppers, the Jets quickly got into Patriots territory on their first possession of the second quarter.
-Wilson capped the drive with an 8-yarder to Conklin for a 10-3 lead.

-With the Patriots trailing by seven and facing fourth-and-1 from the Jets 21 coming out of the 2-minute warning, Belichick opted to go for it.
+With the Patriots trailing by seven and facing fourth-and-1 from the Jets 21 coming out of the 2-minute warning before halftime, Belichick opted to go for it.
 Jones’ throw to Meyers fell incomplete and New York took over on downs.

 But Wilson was intercepted for the first time in four games when his pass floated into the hands of Ja’Whuan Bentley, giving the Patriots the ball at the Jets 40.